dialysis

 1. The passage of a solute through a membrane.

 2. The removal of toxic chemicals from the body by extracting solutes via a semipermeable membrane.
-It is used in patients with acute or chronic kidney disease to maintain or restore acid-base, electrolyte, and/or fluid balance.There's more to see -- the rest of this entry is available only to subscribers.
+It is used in patients with acute or chronic kidney disease to maintain or restore acid-base, electrolyte, and/or fluid balance.There's more to see -- the rest of this topic is available only to subscribers.

-© 2000–2022 Unbound Medicine, Inc. All rights reserved
+© 2000–2025 Unbound Medicine, Inc. All rights reserved